Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Peer Error {#ctrl-pkt-peer-error}

-This control packet is only used if file congestion control is enabled.
-The Peer Error control packet is signaled from the receiving side in case to some processing failures (e.g., write to disk has failed), to inform the sender about such situation and unblock it from waiting further response from the peer.
+The Peer Error control packet is sent by a receiver when a processing error (e.g. write to disk failure) occurs.
+This informs the sender of the situation and unblocks it from waiting for further responses from the receiver.

 The sender receiving this type of control packet must unblock any sending operation in progress.

+**NOTE**: This control packet is only used if file congestion control is enabled.

 ~~~
  0                   1                   2                   3